illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 **For directories:**

-Our directorie data_blocks look like the following
+Our directory data_blocks look like the following

 {% highlight c %}